cran/writeAlizer/README.md

 ## License

-This project is licensed under the GNU General Public License Version 3 (GPL-3).
+This project is licensed under the MIT License.
+See [License](https://github.com/shmercer/writeAlizer/blob/master/LICENSE.md) for details.

 ## Acknowledgments